-We are not available for rent in June or July.
-Because of our dormitory-style bunkhouses we cannot entertain groups smaller than 50.
+We are not available for rent from May to August.
+Because of our dormitory-style bunkhouses, cooking facilities and meeting rooms we do not entertain groups smaller than 50.
 In order to reserve the entire campsite, a minimum of 100 people must be guaranteed.

 Regular rate: $40/person (Fri 3pm-Sun 11am)